July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 April 12: Yuri Gagarin completes world's first manned space flight.

-May 13: A government decree, entitled "On Reconsideration of the Plans for Space Vehicles in the Direction of the Defense Purposes," set the first test launch of the N1 rocket for 1965.
+May 13: A government decree, entitled "On Reconsideration of the Plans for Space Vehicles in the Direction of the Defense Purposes," postpones the first test launch of the N1 rocket for 1965 and limits its developmet to a prliminary design for the time being.

 Jan.
 31: The Redstone rocket launched the first Mercury spacecraft, carrying chimpanzee Ham.

 Feb.
-23: The Atlas-Agena rocket launched the Ranger-1 spacecraft into the Earth orbit.
+23: The Atlas-Agena rocket launches the Ranger-1 spacecraft into the Earth orbit.

 May 5: Alan Shepard completes a suborbital flight.

-May 25: John Kennedy, speaking at a joint session of Congress calls for the Moon landing before the end of the decade.
+May 25: John Kennedy, speaking at a joint session of Congress, calls for the human Moon landing before the end of the decade which would require an acceleration of the US space program.

 Fall: North American Aviation receives the contract for the development of the Apollo spacecraft.